 \section{Introduction}

 The proportion of older adults living alone is increasing globally as the aging population grows \cite{b10, b11}.
 According to the Office for National Statistics in 2019, more than 3 million people over the age of 70 lived alone in the UK \cite{b2}.
-In Japan, 15.5\% of older adults lived alone in 2015 and most of them were likely to face a lonely death \cite{b1}.
-Furthermore, approximately 28\% (14.7 million) of US adults aged 60 and older lived alone, a higher percentage compared to 16\% in other 130 countries and territories included in the study \cite{b3, b4}.
-Moreover, the percentage of the population living alone increases with age, with approximately 44\% of women over the age of 75 living alone in the US.
+Even if they are living alone, more than 90\% of older adults express a strong desire to remain independent -- they predominantly prefer to continue living in their own homes rather than relocating to nursing homes or other care facilities \cite{b3, b6}.
+However, older adults living alone face more difficulties in daily life and have higher medical needs \cite{b10}, \cite{b5}.
+Meanwhile, new or worsening symptoms related to chronic health problems or sensory impairments may not be noticed \cite{b3}.